-What are most of us doing during that in-between?
+What are most of us doing in that in-between?

 An overwhelming majority of those born in a developed place spend it cemented.
 Stuck.
-For many, the peak period of energy, health, and lack of ties is spent where else but working, with snippet holidays in between.
+For many, the peak period of energy, health, and lack of ties is spent working, with snippet holidays in between.
 We do this, for decades.

 Though I myself was born in a developed country with opportunities to work, travel, or study abroad, I didn't.
 I thought you needed money to do any of those exotic things (turns out, you hardly need any).
-Being young and plagued by the pressure to study and pursue a career STAT (why?), I joined the zombie-like madness that is choosing a university program so I could promptly kiss my youth goodbye.
+Being young and plagued by the pressure to study and pursue a career STAT, I joined the zombie-like hoards choosing a university program, and promptly kissed my youth goodbye.

 Cautiously, my 17-year-old self contemplated.
-Our graduating class was given an abundance of resources to help us choose what we should do until we die.
-That final semester of high school was filled with excited everyday braggings as each student learnt what universities they'd been accepted into, and decided the amazing things they’d study for four years.
+Our graduating class was given an abundance of resources to help us choose where we should work until we die.
+That final semester of high school was filled with excited boasts as each student learnt what universities they'd been accepted into.
+Continuously, I flip flopped on what to do.

-I declined my acceptance into a degree in writing.
-Instead, I pursued the more logical but equally compelling path: nursing.
+In the end, I declined my acceptance into a writing degree.
+Instead, I pursued a more logical albeit compelling path: nursing.
 My aunt, whom I lived with in high school, had inspired me immensely in both these avenues.
 At a crossroads, I chose the seemingly more liveable option.

-Four years of all-nighters, stress, crying, honour rolls, scholarships, and more crying later, I graduated with distinction and was ready to embrace the professional working world.
+Four years of all-nighters, paper writing, and scattered clinical rotations later, I graduated with distinction and was ready to embrace the professional working world.

-There I had a brief but confronting epiphany: such an unanticipated event could happen to me, my family, or anyone I loved.
-It was a haunting thought, but just as easy to let go of as I was vortexed back into “life”.
+There I had a brief but shocking epiphany: such an unanticipated event could happen to me, my family, or anyone I loved.
+It was a haunting thought that floated away as soon as I was vortexed back into regular life.

-Shortly after graduating, I began my dream job at a hospital.
+Shortly after graduating, I landed my dream job at a hospital.
 But not just any hospital, it was the children's hospital I'd dreamt of working at for years.
-To date, this was the most fulfilling yet challenging work I've done.
-A sentence like that alone could never summarise the touching experiences I was a part of, but those are stories for another day.
+To date, this was the most fulfilling yet emotionally exhausting job I've ever had.
+To be so intimately involved in the most devastating experiences of people's lives is a privilege.
+A sentence like that alone could never summarise the touching experiences I was a part of – they have forever touched me.

 A children's hospital is a bright and happy place, but throughout it, snippets of tragedy can be found.
-Some days, it felt as though death was snaking up and down the halls – and yes it’s true, it occurs in threes (nearly any nurse will agree).
-Sometimes death teased, making looming threats via blaring machines as we frantically revived, stabilised, and monitored critically ill patients.
+Some days, death snaked its way up and down the halls.
+Ask nearly any nurse and they will agree; death occurs in threes.
+Sometimes death teased; making looming threats via blaring machines as we frantically revived, stabilised, and monitored critically ill patients.

-For some, the process of dying was, well, a process.
-It could take days, months, even years in many of the chronic but palliative patients we saw.
-For others who would roll into the trauma room, it was too short, too scary, and too unexpected.
+For many of our little patients, the process of dying was, well, a process.
+It could take days, months, even years for many of the chronic, palliative kiddos we saw.
+For others who would roll into the trauma room, it was too short, too scary, too unexpected.
 Those were the hardest to forget.

-Gradually such moments nagged at me.
-I had my health, but what was I doing with it besides being employed and spending my money?
-A sense of urgency brewed inside me.
+Gradually, such moments plagued me.
+I had my health, but what was I doing with it besides being employed and spending money?
+A sense of urgency began to brew.
 I could no longer ignore that I too would die someday.
 What would I have to look back on?

-This instilled a disheartening shift in the feng shui of my life.
-I was part of an amazing team at a world-renowned hospital, one that was and still is extremely competitive to get into.
-Whenever people asked me the typical get-to-know-you question, “so where do you work” (that query reveals hardly a thing about a person, by the way), I proudly told them.
-The prestige of my job combined with its overwhelming fulfilment made me all the more guilty to leave.
+An unsettling shift settled itself into my meticulously balanced life.
+I was part of an amazing team at a world-renowned hospital.
+Whenever people asked me the typical get-to-know-you question, “so where do you work”, I was proud to say I was a nurse.
+The prestige of my place of employment combined with the fulfilment of working there made me all the more guilty to leave.

 Thankfully, when I shared my thoughts of quitting, I was greeted with encouragement by patients' parents.
-Eagerly they told me, “Go now, before you have kids!” and “You never know what can happen, trust me.
+Eagerly, the families I knew especially well told me, “Go now, do it before you have kids!” or, “You never know what can happen, trust me.
 Go!”.
-I am eternally grateful for their words during that fork in the road of my life.
+I am eternally grateful for their words during that crossroads of my life.

 Evidently, dropping everything to travel was the best thing I ever did.
-It's been 3 years since we left “home”, but being removed from an environment that deals with death has not made me forget the fragility of life.
-If anything, more than ever do I embrace my mortality.
-For if I didn’t, I'd still be back at that job, ignoring the urge to see this world more than 14 days a year for the rest of my life.
+It's been four years since we left “home”, but being removed from an environment that deals with death has not made me forget the fragility of life.
+If anything, I now embrace my mortality more than ever by trying to make my life a rich in experiences as possible.
+Had I not, I'd still be back at that job, ignoring the urge to see the world for more than two weeks a year for the rest of my life.

 Most recently amidst a 13-hour flight, I was again reminded of the realness of human mortality.
-A passenger died in our plane after the frantic but futile attempts by myself and a flight attendant, tens of thousands of feet over the Pacific Ocean.
+A passenger died in our plane after the frantic but futile attempts by myself and a flight attendant.
+We took turns compressing his chest, tens of thousands of feet over the Pacific Ocean.
+After covering his body in an airplane blanket, I returned to my seat and reflected.
 Life and its hum drums are to be expected.
 Death, often is not.

 It amazes me still that even though we know or have an inkling of the most common regrets when we die, many shrug off that such remorse could become our own.
 Why do we ignore this?
 Why?

-Often my thoughts teeter into thinking perhaps I am too morbid or self-involved for pondering my own mortality.
-Ultimately though, I believe most people don't reflect on death enough.
-False assurances that “it won't happen to me” only suppress us from asking what we want to be doing, but aren't.
+Put simply, many of us don't acknowledge death enough.
+False assurances that “it won't happen prematurely to me” only suppress us from asking what we want to be doing, but aren't.

-In my own experiences, I have come to realise that life is merely a rug of consciousness that can be yanked from our feet at any moment.
+Life is merely a rug of consciousness that can be yanked from beneath us at any moment.
 If it were, what would the reel of your life look like?
-Would it leave you with one last smile, or would you take a final breath wishing you'd done more?
+Would it leave you with assurances of a life well lived or would you take a final breath wishing you'd done more?